 Short History of the Maine Coon

-Numerous myths and legends surround this beautiful cat breed, from the royal connection to Queen Marie Antoinette to the decks, Viking ships, and the Horse Marines.
+Many myths and legends surround this beautiful cat breed.
+Some have said they have a royal connection to Queen Marie Antoinette.
+And others say this feline arrived on the decks of Viking ships and the Horse Marines.

 Whatever tales you’d like to fancy, this beautiful cat ended up on the shores of Maine, USA.

 Fun Historical Maine Coon Facts